×

-To help you select the best, I’ve sampled the most popular podcasts around and discovered an impressive number of quality podcasts suitable for intermediate learners.
+To help you select the best, I’ve sampled the most popular podcasts around and discovered three quality podcasts suitable for intermediate learners.

 Advantages of Learning Intermediate German with Podcasts